OptimalBI/optimal-spyglass-open-source/README.md

 v1.0
     * Update AWS library to 1.9.33.
     * Reformatted GUI to give the more important stuff more room.
+    * Removed some annoying sections of the GUI that were not working as intended and replaced them with a new system
     * Added S3, DynamoDB and Glacier.
     * Added a list view so you can sort on important stuff.
 ```